muxyz/website/proposal.md

 <p>
 We will plan to crowdfund for the initial project bootstrapping to align with the community and early members.
-As keeping with the governance plans, donations will be used give first users access.
+As keeping with the governance plans, donations will be used to give first users access.
 </p>
 </div>